Spitting

 Spitting is the act of forcibly ejecting saliva, sputum, nasal mucus and/or other substances from the mouth.
 The act is often done to get rid of unwanted or foul-tasting substances in the mouth, or to get rid of a large buildup of mucus.
-Spitting of small saliva droplets can also happen unintentionally during talking, especially when articulating ejective and implosive consonants.
+Saliva spittle of small saliva droplets can also happen unintentionally during talking, especially when articulating ejective and implosive consonants.

 Spitting in public is considered rude, disgusting, and a social taboo in many parts of the world including the West, while in some other parts of the world it is considered more socially acceptable.

 Spitting upon another person, especially onto the face, is a global sign of anger, hatred, disrespect or contempt.
 It can represent a "symbolical regurgitation" or an act of intentional contamination.

 Cultural attitudes

 Western world

 Social attitudes towards spitting have changed greatly in Western Europe since the Middle Ages.
 By the early 18th century, spitting had become seen as something which should be concealed, and by 1859 it had progressed to being described by at least one etiquette guide as "at all times a disgusting habit."
-Sentiments against spitting gradually transitioned from being included in adult conduct books to so obvious as to only appear in guides for children to not be included in conduct literature even for children "because most [Western] children have the spitting ban internalized well before learning how to read."
+Sentiments against spitting gradually transitioned from being included in adult conduct books to so obvious as to only appear in guides for children to not be included in conduct literature even for children "because most Western children have the spitting ban internalized well before learning how to read."